-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 General Themes All about me Magical Moments Amazing animals Ready Steady Grow Big Wide World Under the Sea Personal, Social and Emotional Development Children's personal, social and emotional development (PSED) is crucial for children to lead healthy and happy lives and is fundamental to their cognitive development.
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 General Themes All about me Magical Moments Amazing animals Ready Steady Grow Big Wide World Under the Sea Personal, Social and Emotional Development their cognitive develop warm and supportive re should be supported to abilities, to persist and to look after their bodie children, they learn how Children's personal, social and emotional development (PSED) is crucial for children to lead healthy and happy lives and is fundamental to their cognitive development.
 Underpinning their personal development are the important attachments that shape their social world .
 Strong, warm and supportive relationships with adults enable children to learn how to understand their own feelings and those of others .
 Children should be supported to manage emotions , develop a positive sense of self , set themselves simple goals , have confidence in their own abilities , to persist and wait for what they want and direct attention as necessary.
 Through adult modelling and guidance, they will learn how to look after their bodies , including healthy eating , and manage personal needs independently.
 Through supported interaction with other children, they learn how to make good friendships, co-operate and resolve conflicts peaceably.
-These attributes will provide a secure platform from which children can achieve at school and in later life .
-Managing Self Self - Regulation Links to 'Jigsaw' Curriculum Links to 'We Thinkers' Social Thinking initiative Getting on and falling out.
+These attributes will provide a secure colatform from which children can achieve at school and in later life .
+Managing Self Self - Regulation Links to 'SCARF' New Beginnings See themselves as a valuable individual.
+Class and school rules and routines Supporting children to build relationships.
+Begin to express their own feelings.
+SCARF - Me and My Relationships BIG BRUSH CLUB Getting on and falling out.
 How to deal with anger Emotions & expressing feelings Celebrating differences Self - Confidence Build constructive and respectful relationships.
-Ask children to explain to others how they thought about a problem or an emotion and how they dealt with it.
-Jigsaw - Valuing difference BIG BRUSH CLUB We Thinkers - Thinking thoughts and feeling feelings Feelings Learning about qualities and differences Identify and moderate their own feelings socially and emotionally.
+SCARF - Valuing difference BIG BRUSH CLUB We Thinkers - Thinking thoughts and feeling Looking after others Friendships Show resilience and perseverance in the face of challenge.
+Discuss why we take turns, wait politely, tidy up after ourselves and so on.
+SCARF - Keeping safe BIG BRUSH CLUB We Thinkers - The Group Plan Feelings Identify and moderate their own feelings socially and emotionally.
 Encourage them to think about their own feelings and those of others, gaining other perspectives.
-Oral health Jigsaw - Rights and respect BIG BRUSH CLUB We Thinkers - Thinking with your eyes Taking part in sports day - Winning and loosing Look how far I've come!
-Model positive behaviour and highlight exemplary behaviour of children in class, narrating what was kind and considerate about the behaviour.
-Confidently manage own needs and manage hygiene.
-Jigsaw - Growing and changing BIG BRUSH CLUB We Thinkers - Whole body listening appropriate.
-Give focused at and show an ability to follow Controlling own Applying persor Being able to cu ys, responding appropriately deas or actions. even when engaged in activity, aspects of their learning develop self-regulation of self-control and re typically include suppo their plans and le g.
-In the early years, efforts to often seek to improve levels duce impulsivity.
-Activities orting children in articulating earning strategies and at they have done."
+SCARF - Rights and respect BIG BRUSH CLUB We Thinkers - Thinking with your eyes Relationships What makes a good friend?
+Random acts of Kindness Looking after our Planet SCARF - Being my best BIG BRUSH CLUB We Thinkers - Body in the group Taking part in sports day - Winning and loosing Look how far I've come!
+SCARF - Growing and changing BIG BRUSH CLUB We Thinkers - Whole body listening Curriculum Links to 'We Thinkers' Social Thinking initiative if appropriate Show an understanding of their own feelings and those of others, and begin to regulate their behaviour accordingly.
+Set and work towards simple goals, being able to wait for what they want and control their immediate impulses when appropriate.
+Give focused attention to what the teacher says, responding appropriately even when engaged in activity, and show an ability to follow instructions involving several ideas or actions.
+Y Controlling own feelings and behaviours Y Applying personalised strategies to return to a state of calm Y Being able to curb impulsive behaviours Y Being able to ignore distractions Y Behaving in ways that are pro-social Y Planning Y Thinking before acting Y Persisting in the face of difficulty.

-Being able to ignor Behaving in ways the Planning Thinking before acted Delaying gratification Persisting in the face Education Endowment Foundation.
-Links to Year 1 Curriculum Me and my relationships Valuing differences Keeping safe Rights and respect Being my best Growing and changing Jigsaw Units
+Links to Year 1 Curriculum Me and my relationships Valuing differences Keeping safe Rights and respect Being my best Growing and changing SCARF Units